NCDA Backs Important Bill Seeking to Ban Indoor Tanning Bed Use among Teens

 New legislation introduced in the North Carolina General Assembly would protect children and young adults from the dangers of skin cancer by prohibiting those under the age of 18 from using commercial indoor tanning beds.

 "Doctors all over North Carolina especially dermatologists are seeing an epidemic of skin cancer in younger and younger people," N.C.
-Dermatology Association President Dr. Susan Sanders said.
+Dermatology Association Past President Dr. Susan Sanders said.
 "Some of these patients have melanoma, which can be deadly.
 And all of these patients may face a lifetime of doctor visits, surgery, scarring and medical bills directly linked to their use of tanning beds."

 The tanning bed legislation is supported by a coalition of medical and public health organizations, including:

 American Cancer Society

 North Carolina Advisory Committee on Cancer Coordination and Control

 "These groups have endorsed this legislation because the science is clear: indoor tanning poses a serious health risk to thousands of young people in our state," Sanders said.